Killing of Joseph Augustus Zarelli: Burial

-Joseph Augustus Zarelli was originally buried in a potter's field.
+Zarelli was originally buried in a potter's field.
 In 1998, he was reburied at Ivy Hill Cemetery in the Cedarbrook section of Philadelphia, which donated a large plot.
-The coffin, headstone, and funeral service were donated by the son of the man who buried the boy in 1957.
+The coffin, headstone and funeral service were donated by the son of the man who buried Zarelli in 1957.
 There was significant public attendance and media coverage at the reburial.
 City residents keep the grave decorated with flowers and toys.

 The large headstone when first installed contained the words "America's Unknown Child", with a plaque underneath reading, "Heavenly Father, Bless This Unknown Boy".
-On January 13, 2023, which would have been Joseph's 70th birthday, a new memorial containing his full name and image was unveiled, along with the addition of his name to the existing headstone.
+On January 13, 2023, which would have been Zarelli's 70th birthday, a new memorial containing his full name and image was unveiled, along with the addition of his name to the existing headstone.

 Homicide investigation

-At a December 2022 press conference, Philadelphia Police Commissioner Outlaw stated that Joseph's death is "still an active homicide investigation and we still need the public's help."
-Law enforcement reported at the same conference that both of Joseph's biological parents are deceased, but the child has living half-siblings.
+At a December 2022 press conference, Philadelphia Police Commissioner Danielle Outlaw stated that Zarelli's death is "still an active homicide investigation and we still need the public's help."
+Law enforcement reported at the same conference that both of Zarelli's biological parents are deceased, but the child has living half-siblings.

-At the same December 2022 press conference, Philadelphia law enforcement stated that Joseph had lived in the area of 61st and Market streets.
-"I don't know what the neighbors knew or didn't know," said the head of the Philadelphia police homicide unit, Captain Jason Smith, at the conference.
+At the same December 2022 press conference, Philadelphia law enforcement stated that Zarelli had lived in the area of 61st and Market streets.
+"I don't know what the neighbors knew or didn't know," said the head of the PPD police homicide unit, Captain Jason Smith, at the conference.
 "The child did live past the age of four years old, so there would have been somebody out there that would have seen this child, perhaps another family member that hasn't stepped forward, possibly a neighbor that remembers seeing that child, and remembers whatever was occurring at that particular household."

-In January 2023, WCAU News in Philadelphia reported that Joseph "was born to a couple that lived at 64th and Callowhill" although, the channel stated, it was "unclear if he lived there long enough for people to even notice him."

-In January 2023, The Philadelphia Inquirer reported that Joseph's biological parents were Augustus John Zarelli, known as "Gus," and Mary Elizabeth (née Abel) Plunkett, known as "Betsy"; the couple, who were not married nor were ever known to be in a relationship, both married someone else some time after Joseph was born.
-Abel had previously put a baby girl up for adoption, and her cousin speculated, in a 2023 interview, that the unwed Abel might not have been the one who raised Joseph, possibly giving him over to adoption.
+In January 2023, Philadelphia station WCAU reported that Zarelli "was born to a couple that lived at 64th and Callowhill" although, the station stated, it was "unclear if he lived there long enough for people to even notice him."
+That same month, the Inquirer reported that Zarelli's biological parents were Augustus John Zarelli and Mary Elizabeth (née Abel) Plunkett; the couple, who were not married or were ever known to be in a relationship, both married other partners sometime after Zarelli was born.
+Abel had previously put a baby girl up for adoption, and her cousin speculated, in a 2023 interview, that Abel might not have been the one who raised Zarelli, possibly giving him over to adoption.